 Employee or Independent Contractor?
 Here is What You Need to Know

-Lowes recently settled a $2.85 million-dollar worker classification lawsuit.
+In 2017, Lowes settled a $2.85 million-dollar worker classification lawsuit.
 The suit claimed that Lowes misclassified installers as independent contractors depriving them of workers’ compensation, liability insurance and requiring the workers to pay taxes as self-employed.
 The suit and settlement underscore the importance of properly classifying workers.
-Making the wrong determination may have serious financial and legal coxfnsequences.
+Making the wrong determination may have serious financial and legal consequences.
 The following guide will help you understand the primary distinctions between an employee and a contractor.
 If you are an employer or contractor and need additional information call your LegalShield provider law firm.

 Worker Classifications - There are four worker classifications made by the IRS.

 - Independent Contractor – Under common law, an independent contractor controls the kind of work they take on and how they complete the work.
 In this circumstance, the business hiring them to complete the work would only control the result or product.
 While you may set deadlines for an independent contractor you may not set specific work hours.

 - Employee – Under common law, if you control what, when, where, and how work is done, the individual you pay is considered an employee.

 - Statutory Employee – Some workers who meet the common-law requirements as an independent contractor may still be considered an employee due to specific statutes designating them as such.
 Statutory employees include:

 Individuals who work from home under specific instruction with materials you provide, which are returned to you or to someone you name;